-It is necessary to understand that there is not a standard formulation, so the process cannot be standardized and the process becomes operator dependent.
+It is important to understand that there is no standard formulation, so the process cannot be standardized and the process becomes operator-dependent.
 This defines the requirements of the quality management system.

-In order to make the process work as per the standard control plan, without major changes by the operator, we need to modify the compound at laboratory level in such a manner that the process works within the set tolerance limits of the control plan parameters.
+In order to make the process work as per the standard control plan, without major changes by the operator, we need to modify the compound at laboratory level so that the process works within the set tolerance limits of the control plan parameters.

 How is it possible?

-There are some instruments which enable it to avoid losses in terms of generating, handling and processing more rework, and Inconsistent quality.
-The best technical instrument for this type of test is the torque rheometer, able to generate a graph (as you can see from the image) that represents the parameters you want to achieve.
-By continuing to change the mixture of additives to the raw material you will get graphs always different, and you will be able to find the best combination to achieve the desired result.
+There are some instruments that enable it to avoid losses in terms of generating, handling and processing more rework, and inconsistent quality.
+The best technical instrument for this type of test is the torque rheometer, able to generate a graph that represents the parameters you want to achieve.
+By continuing to change the mixture of additives to the raw material, you will get graphs that are always different and you will be able to find the best combination to achieve the desired result.

 Rheology deals with the viscosity and elasticity of a polymer at processing temperature.
-These data are then processed and compared on a graph generated by the system.
-A comparison can be made between the reference graph and the graph for the newly formulated compound, using a new additive or same additive from a different supplier, tested at same conditions, for the same quantity of compound and by the same operator.
+This data is then processed and compared on a graph generated by the system.
+A comparison can be made between the reference graph and the graph for the newly formulated compound, using a new additive or the same additive from a different supplier, tested in the same conditions, for the same quantity of compound and by the same operator.

-The comparison will guide us to decide whether to add or reduce thermal stabilizer or lubricant or both and its level.
-Once this is done, the modified compound would run on the processing equipment in such a manner that the operator would not detect the change of recipe and it will run as a compound running earlier.
-Operator has only to fine tune within the tolerance limits of processing parameters.
+The comparison will guide us to decide whether to add or reduce the thermal stabilizer or lubricant, or both, and at what level.
+Once this is carried out, the modified compound would run on the processing equipment in such a way that the operator would not detect the change of recipe and it will run like a compound running earlier.
+The operator only has to fine-tune it within the tolerance limits of the processing parameters.